AnHosu/iot_poc/publishing.md

 ```
 factoryA/line22/milling/torque
 ```
-That way you can direct these messages to the store or dashboard for the same line but seperate lambdas, if that is needed for your application.<br>
+That way you can direct these messages to the store or dashboard for the same line but seperate lambda functions, if that is needed for your application.<br>
 An IoT thing needs permission to publish to a specific topic.
 This is done by adding a certificate with a permissive policy to the thing.
 By using the topic naming convention above and wildcards in the policy, you can create hierarchies and differentiated permissions for things in different parts of your application or factory setup.<br>
 Now, for this demonstration example, we only have four sensors, and really we will only use one of them, so we will go with a simple topic.
 Like, say,
 ```